 - Central DXA looks at your whole skeleton, paying special attention to your spine and hips.
 These machines are usually found in hospitals and medical centers, but there are some in doctors’ offices.

-Both the Central and the Peripheral tests are done on an “outpatient” basis – that means no long stay in the hospital.
+Both the Central and the Peripheral tests are done on an “outpatient” basis.

 The Central DXA takes less than 30 minutes, and the Peripheral DXA lasts about 10 minutes.